 The series seems to be taking a direction that is a little more Jack Bauer than Solid Snake, and it looks like it is going to be all the better for it.
 Ubisoft looks set to breathe fresh air into the genre with Assassinâ€™s Creed and Splinter Cell: Conviction, and the world will be a better place for it.
 Stay tuned to NZGamer for more on Splinter Cell: Conviction as we get it.

-The Good: Mixing it up, Jack Bauer style!
+Pros: Mixing it up, Jack Bauer style!

-The Bad: Will the changes annoy current fans?
+Cons: Will the changes annoy current fans?